Foia-Oleksandr/burai/README.md

 BURAI simplifies quantum mechanical calculations by providing an intuitive interface for computational materials science and first-principles simulations.

+⚠️ Note: On multi-monitor systems, JavaFX dropdown menus may not display correctly, especially on monitors with different pixel resolutions.
+If this occurs, try moving the Burai window to a different monitor or adjust the window’s vertical alignment using the top margin or center in your operating system’s display settings.
 ---
 ## Features
 - **User-friendly GUI** for Quantum ESPRESSO